markalbrand56/Redes-Proyecto-1/README.md

 - [x] Invite a contact to a existing private group chat
 - [x] Delete a contact from the contact list
 - [x] Persistent user status and status message

+#### File sharing

+As the given server did not support XMPP's extensions for file sharing, instead of sending files through the XMPP server as a base64 encoded string, it was developed a simple [File Server](https://github.com/markalbrand56/XMPP-File-Server) which allows to upload and access files through a REST API.
+This server is built using Go and uploads files to a `AWS S3 bucket`.

+This file server was shared with a close group of friends, and it is not intended to be used by the public.
+This allowed us to have a simple file sharing system and file preview system in our projects.

 ## Project Structure